Stay up to date

-Penetration testing assessments are carried out in the following forms based on the level of knowledge and access granted by the customer.
+Penetration testing assessments are carried out in the following forms based on the customer’s level of knowledge and access.

 - Black box penetration test: A black box pentest starts with no prior knowledge and access to the target.
 An example of such a test involves a website security assessment with no information and user access.

-- Grey box penetration test: A grey box pentest involves some level of knowledge and access to the target.
+- Grey box penetration test: A grey box pentest involves knowledge and access to the target.
 An example of such a test consists of a website security assessment with low-level user access.

 - White box penetration test: A white box pentest is granted with the highest information and access level.
-An example of such a test involves a website security testing where multiple user levels including CMS admin and information such as security architecture, design document and/or source code access is supplied to the security consultant.
+An example of such a test involves website security testing where multiple user levels, including CMS admin and information such as security architecture, design document and/or source code access, is supplied to the security consultant.